-An Edwards, Colorado native, Makenzie Mueller is excited to be working for her family’s business, helping to bring Remonov to the next generation.
-Makenzie was valedictorian at Battle Mountain High School prior to attending Santa Clara University, where she studied political science, international business and graduated Magna Cum Laude.
-She studied abroad at the Jordanian Institute of Diplomacy and Policy.
+An Edwards, Colorado native, Makenzie Mueller prides herself on for her family’s business, helping to bring Remonov to the next generation.
+Makenzie was valedictorian at Battle Mountain High School, where she participated in a diverse set of clubs and activities, as well as lettered on the Dance Team.
+Upon high school graduation, she then attended Santa Clara University, where she studied Political Science; International Business; Arabic, Islamic, and Middle Eastern Studies; and graduated Valedictorian Candidate and Magna Cum Laude in 2016.
+She also studied abroad at the Jordanian Institute of Diplomacy and Policy.

 Jesse Hernreich graduated from Prescott College with a B.A. in Environmental Science; Agricultural Ecology & Ecological Design.
 She received a M.S. from the New School NYC in Environmental Policy & Sustainability Management.
 In 2016, Jesse earned a Graduate Certificate in Water Resource Management and Climate Science from Columbia University in New York.
 She began teaching Permaculture at both Prescott College and The Ecosa Institute in 2009, after receiving her Teacher Training Certification from Central Rocky Mountain Permaculture Institute.
 A recipient of the Ecological Design Certificate from Ecosa in 2007, Jesse continued to teach and sit on the board of Ecosa Institute prior to being hired as the Executive Director & C.E.O in 2017.